Best Ground Coffee

 Choosing the right grind size for your brew method will make sure you don’t over or under extract the flavor from your beans.

-- Coarse.
-This grind is what you want for brewing with a French Press.
+- Coarse Grind: A course grind is what you would want for a cold brew or French Press

-- Fine.
-A fine grind is exactly what to use for an espresso and when using a stove-top moka pot like the classic Bialetti.
+- Fine: A fine grind is what you would use for an espresso machine, Moka pot or Turkish Coffee.

 All burr grinders are different, so whichever grinder you use will take some tweaking to find that grind size sweet spot.
 It can take a little bit of trial and error, but when you get it right, you know you’ve got it right.